community-news/Distributed-Coordinated-Background-Workers-C-/README.md

 A lightweight, database-backed coordination library for distributed .NET workers that provides leader election, worker synchronization, and global coordination across distributed environments.

+Who is this for:
+1. If spark jobs are an overkill.
+2. If a single threaded worker is too slow.
+3. If you do not want a complicated infra or queuing service.

 ## Features

 - **Single-Instance Execution**: Ensure only one worker runs in a cluster/group